 The scene begins with a mysterious phone call.
 It builds in tension as Drew Barrymore’s character becomes more and more suspicious.
 And it ends with her death and our introduction to the villain.

 The scene works on its own separate from the rest of the movie, but we still want to see more.
-We've seen what the killer is capable of and now we want to know who the killer is and who he’ll go after next.
+We want to know who the killer is and who he’ll go after next.

 2. Set Up the Tone of Your Film

-If you’re making a horror movie, then you want the first scene to be scary.
+If you’re writing a horror, then you want the first scene to be scary.
 If you’re making a comedy, then the first scene should be hilarious.
-While your prologue may be separate from the rest of the film, it should abide by the same tone so that you don’t give your audience whiplash from varying sensibilities.
+While your prologue may be separate from the rest of the narrative, it should abide by the same tone so that you don’t give your audience whiplash from varying sensibilities.

 3. Make Your Theme Known

-Every movie has a theme.
+Every story has a theme.
 And your prologue should set up precisely what this theme is going to be.
-It helps make your film’s introduction stand out and have relevance to the rest of the story.
+It helps make your piece’s introduction stand out and have relevance to the rest of the story.

 You don’t need to have a character look at the camera and explicitly announce the theme either.
 You can accomplish this with little to no dialogue, which is the case for the prologue of 2001: A Space Odyssey.